veeshanr/veeshanr.github.io/pages/research.md

 ==================

 Although primarily trained as an applied micro-economist, my research frequently traverses into the interdisciplinary territory.
 My core research interests lie in the environmental and developmental issues facing vulnerable populations.
 Below is a preview of my past and current research:

--	1. “Do voluntary associations reduce hunger?
-An empirical exploration of the social
--	capital- food security nexus among food impoverished households in western Nepal.”
--	with Alok K. Bohara [Under Review]
+1. “Do voluntary associations reduce hunger?
+An empirical exploration of the social  capital- food security nexus among food impoverished households in western Nepal.” with Alok K. Bohara [Under Review]
--	2. “An Iron Triangle ROI Model for Healthcare.” with D. van der Goes, N. Edwardson
--	[Revise& Resubmit in ClinicoEconomics and Outcomes Research] .
+2. “An Iron Triangle ROI Model for Healthcare.” with D. van der Goes, N. Edwardson [Revise& Resubmit in ClinicoEconomics and Outcomes Research] .
--	3. “How should hydropower plants pay for negative externalities?
-An economic
--	analysis of the trade-offs between energy production and crop loss using extern-
--	ality mitigation fund approach.” with Aakrit Joshi [Under Review]
+3. “How should hydropower plants pay for negative externalities?
+An economic analysis of the trade-offs between energy production and crop loss using externality mitigation fund approach.” with Aakrit Joshi [Under Review]
--

 Papers nearing completion/Working Papers: